-- 12 cremini mushrooms, sliced (about 2 cups)
+- 12 medium cremini mushrooms, sliced (about 2 cups)

-- 1/3 cup light sour cream
+- ⅓ cup sour cream, (I use light sour cream)

-- 2 tablespoons corn starch
+- 2 tablespoons cornstarch

 - additional salt and fresh ground pepper, to taste

-- 2 tablespoons chopped fresh chives
+- 2 tablespoons chopped fresh chives,

-- In a large skillet over medium high heat, melt the butter with the vegetable oil.
+- In a large skillet over MEDIUM-HIGH heat, melt the butter with the vegetable oil.
 Brown the beef strips quickly in batches, seasoning with salt and pepper as they cook.
 Be generous with the pepper.
 Remove beef from pan to a dish and repeat with remaining beef.